47Abdullah47/X-26-GREYWOLF-PT-1/README.md

 This WOLF, not a literal one, is the first PT(prototype) of the experimental plane series **GREY WOLF** The PT-1 is single engine (not a literal engine could be in future)powered ,running about **1.3-1.5**meters long ,standing almost **30 cm**tall .
 The WOLF has a wingspan of almost **a meter** and a wing area of a **meter** too.
 Has a total of **8 control surfaces** Two of 'em are flaps,two ailerons ,two stabilators, and two rudders ,not rudders but whole moving tails.Also features three landing gears all of 'em with openning and closing bays.Also in this prototype i've designed my own type of somewhat lookin like S-duct ,Just to study the effects of air in turbulence while flying at low altitudes at high speeds.Expected speeds are like 150-250 mph ,result of edfs 3.4-4kg thrust and planes empty weight being 1.5-2 kgs ,looks a big number but thts a rough guess and the weight can be reduced in real life development.
-Abt the electronic part .This beast has a spotter board and an on-board RADAR .<br><br>
+Abt the electronics , the bdget was going very high above 400$ so, i've decided to build them separately.<br><br>

 ## Visual Looks
 |<img width="947" height="758" alt="X-26 PT-1" src="https://github.com/user-attachments/assets/47d1a2f4-ce30-4493-bc2f-2670a803b911" />|<img width="947" height="758" alt="Screenshot (184)" src="https://github.com/user-attachments/assets/5548facd-ced2-4b21-abdb-d9beb347fd87" />